cksapp/Datto-DBPool_PSWrapper/docs/Containers/Invoke-DBPoolContainerAction.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

+### [int]

-### [int] - The ID of the container to perform the action on.
+The ID of the container to perform the action on.

+### [string]

-### [string] - The action to perform on the container.
+The action to perform on the container.

 ## OUTPUTS

+### [void]

-### [void] - No output is returned.
+No output is returned.

 ## NOTES
-Actions:

-    refresh:
+- **Actions:**

+  - `refresh`
-        Recreate the Docker container and ZFS snapshot for the container.
+    - Recreate the Docker container and ZFS snapshot for the container.

-    schema-merge:
+  - `schema-merge`
-        Attempt to apply upstream changes to the parent container to this child container.
+    - Attempt to apply upstream changes to the parent container to this child container.
         This may break your container.
         Refreshing a container is the supported way to update a child container's database schema.

-    start:
+  - `start`
-        Start the Docker container for the container.
+    - Start the Docker container for the container.

-    restart:
+  - `restart`
-        Stop and start the Docker container.
+    - Stop and start the Docker container.

-    stop:
+  - `stop`
-        Stop the Docker container.
+    - Stop the Docker container.

 ## RELATED LINKS

 [N/A]()